DFNaiff/DuplexDiffusion/README.md

 # Duplex Diffusion
-A model and simulator for 1d component diffusion in biphasic materials (one matrix and one disperse phase), considering only their diffusion coefficients and their solubilities, volumetric fraction and mean volume.
+A model and simulator for 1d component diffusion in biphasic materials (one matrix and one disperse phase), considering only their diffusion coefficients and their solubilities, volume/area fraction and mean radius.
 In progress, but one can install already if he wants.
+\
+Accepts for bulk geometry plates, cylinder or spheres.
+Accepts for precipitate geometry spheres or cylinders.
+\
 Depends on boost::math and eigen3.
 JSON parsing done via "JSON for Modern C++" (header file included here).

 # Usage